Kostya-star/ulbi-front/README.md

 Requests to the server are made using [RTK query](/src/shared/api/rtkApi.ts).

 For asynchronous reducer loading (to avoid pulling them into the main bundle), useReduxReducerManager HOC wrapper is used.

+### Working with Feature Flags
+The use of feature flags is only allowed through the toggleFeatures helper.

+It takes an object with the following options:

+{
+   name: the name of the feature flag,
+   on: the function that will execute when the feature is **enabled**,
+   off: the function that will execute when the feature is **disabled** }

+To automatically remove a feature, use the remove-feature.ts script, which takes 2 arguments:

+1. The name of the feature flag to be removed
+2. The state (on/off)

 ## Entities